 The Company, through its subsidiary SecurityNational Mortgage, has a \$100,000,000 line of credit with Wells Fargo Bank N.A.
-The agreement charges interest at the 1-Month SOFR rate plus 2.1% and matures on June 2, 2023.
+The agreement charges interest at the 1-Month SOFR rate plus 2.1% and expires on December 31, 2023 and will not be renewed as a result of the lender exiting the market place.
 SecurityNational Mortgage is required to comply with covenants for adjusted tangible net worth, unrestricted cash balance, the ratio of indebtedness to adjusted tangible net worth, and the liquidity overhead coverage ratio, and a quarterly gross profit of at least \$1.00.